draeger-lab/TFpredict/sphinx/use.rst

    java -jar TFpredict_1.4.jar example_input.fasta -sabineOutfile example_output.txt -species "Homo sapiens"

-A sutitable example.input file
-TFpredict returns an output file, which contains the results of the performed prediction steps in the SABINE input file format.
+For a suitable example_input.fasta file (can be found in the `SABINE`_ GitHub repository) TFpredict returns an output file, which contains the results of the performed prediction steps in the SABINE input file format.

 .. _form_spec: